Why Getting Help Makes You a Better Caregiver in 2026

 3 tips for working through negative feelings about accepting caregiving help

-1. Ease guilt and fears by reminding yourself that having negative feelings about caregiving is normal, life is unpredictable, and that constantly being afraid or worried about what might happen isn’t going to prevent bad things from happening.
+1. Ease guilt and fears by reminding yourself that having negative feelings about caregiving is normal, that life is unpredictable, and that constantly being afraid or worried about what might happen won’t prevent bad things from happening.

-2. Overcome feelings of unworthiness by talking about it with a trusted friend.
+2. Overcome feelings of unworthiness by talking to a trusted friend.
 Get their opinion on how you’re feeling.
 We bet they’ll convince you that you definitely need and deserve the help!

-3. Increase trust and reduce worry by having someone work together with you on caregiving tasks for a week before you leave them alone with your older adult.
+3. Increase trust and reduce worry by having someone work together with you on caregiving tasks for a week before you leave them alone with your loved one.

 Did you know that getting help will actually make you a better caregiver?
 That might sound crazy, but it’s true.

-If you get help, you’ll reduce stress, cut down your to-do list, and be able to regularly take time for yourself.
+If you get help, you’ll reduce stress, cut down your to-do list, and take time for yourself regularly.
 This is guaranteed to improve your health and mood.
 When you’re feeling better, you’ll be more patient and caring with your older adult.

 You might also like: